top of page

 Used for: Absolute Strength & Power

-If you are performing a 1RM back squat, a 100m sprint, or a max-effort vertical jump this is the system your body is using, your body doesn't have time to wait for extra complex chemical reactions.
+If you are performing a 1RM back squat, a 100m sprint, or a max-effort vertical jump, your body doesn't have time to wait for extra complex chemical reactions.
 It needs a way to fuel that fire right now.

 This is the Phosphagen System.